zairithm/zairithm/README.md

-Hi there, I'm Zaid

-I'm exploring DevOps, Cloud, and Cybersecurity while building small projects and learning how systems really work under the hood.

-Right now, I’m focused on learning by doing.
-I don’t have all the answers yet, but I’m getting better every day — one terminal command, one commit, and one experiment at a time.

-About Me

-- Currently learning Git, Linux, AWS, and Python for automation
-- Building a habit of pushing to GitHub daily
-- Exploring how DevOps and security come together in real-world systems
-- I prefer building small, working tools over perfect ones
-- I’m someone who learns by breaking and fixing things

-Outside tech, I spend time playing football, watching horror movies, or reading about weird tech stuff that most people scroll past.

-Tech Stack (So Far)

-Languages:
-Python (for scripting and automation)
-Bash (just started)

-Cloud & DevOps:
-Linux (Ubuntu)
-Git & GitHub
-GitHub Actions (CI/CD basics)
-AWS (learning EC2, S3, IAM)
-Docker (beginner level)

-Tools I Use:
-VS Code, Postman, Notion, and a lot of Stack Overflow

-Currently exploring:
-Terraform, Ansible, and basic Cloud Security practices

-What You'll Find on My GitHub

-- Real, raw projects — no fake polish
-- Notes and setups that helped me
-- Progress, not perfection
-- Ideas I’m testing out, even if they break

-If you're learning DevOps, Cloud, or Cybersecurity too — or just like building things from scratch — feel free to reach out or check out my work.
+👋 Hey, I’m Zaid

+🚀 I build, break, and automate systems to understand how technology really works  from code to cloud to containers to decentralized systems.
+I’m deeply focused on DevOps, Cloud, and Blockchain, and I believe in shipping real tools over perfect ones.

+💡 My philosophy: Learn by doing, improve by iterating, and always keep building.

+🧑‍💻 About Me

+🌱 Exploring the intersection of DevOps, Cloud Infrastructure, and Blockchain

+⚡ Skilled in automating workflows, setting up cloud systems, and experimenting with decentralized tech

+🛠️ I’d rather ship a working script today than a perfect project someday

+🐧 Linux enthusiast  I like knowing what’s happening under the hood

+🧩 I learn by building, breaking, and fixing things until they make sense

+Outside of tech, you’ll probably find me on the football field, bingeing horror movies, or diving into weird tech rabbit holes.

+🔧 Tech Stack

+Languages & Scripting

+Python (automation, scripting, tooling)

+Bash (Linux shell scripting)

+Cloud & DevOps

+Linux (Ubuntu power user)

+Git & GitHub (daily workflow)

+GitHub Actions (CI/CD pipelines)

+Docker (containerization)

+AWS (EC2, S3, IAM, networking basics)

+Terraform (IaC learning phase)

+Ansible (automation learning phase)

+Blockchain & Web3

+Basics of Smart Contracts (Solidity  beginner experiments)

+Ethereum testnets & wallet setups

+Exploring decentralized infrastructure

+Tools I Rely On

+VS Code, Postman, Notion

+A LOT of Stack Overflow tabs 😅

+📂 What You’ll Find on My GitHub

+🚀 Hands-on projects (DevOps setups, automation scripts, blockchain experiments)

+📒 Documentation & notes I wish I had when starting out

+⚙️ Workflows and CI/CD experiments using GitHub Actions

+🔗 Blockchain side-projects and decentralized app trials

+📈 A journey of real progress over fake polish

+🌍 Connect with Me

+📫 Open to discussions on DevOps, Cloud, and Blockchain.
+If you’re building, learning, or experimenting — let’s connect and collaborate
 <!---
 zairithm/zairithm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.